siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 $$

 At constructive recovery, the two coherent contributions add in amplitude.
-The local bright density is therefore
+The local bright energy density is therefore

 $$
 u_{\mathrm{bright}} = 4u.